What are Bunions?

 The most obvious sign of a bunion is a lump on the joint of your big toe.
 Sometimes there might be pain that can either be constant or pain the comes and goes.
 The area can also become swollen or red.
 If severe, the bunion can cause your big toe to turn in and sometimes cause it to move on top of the toe next to it.
 This may make it hard to move your toes, especially the big toe.
 Sometimes corns or calluses form where the big toe rubs against the second toe.

 What Causes Bunions?

 Bunions are thought to be caused by a variety of reasons, but the exact cause is unknown.
 Some of these factors you are born with, and some of them you can change.
 Wearing tight or narrow shoes can contribute to the development of bunions or make them worse.
 Repetitive foot stress or injuries can be a contributing factor.
 Consult with your MD or physical therapist for suggestions on properly fitting shoes.
 Some causes of bunions may be out of your control.
 Some people are born with feet shaped in a certain way that predisposes them to develop bunions.
 Furthermore, conditions such as arthritis or rheumatoid arthritis, which cause your joints to swell and hurt, can develop a bunion.

 When Should I See a Doctor?

 How do I Keep Bunions from Forming or Getting Worse?

-To learn more about foot and ankle symptoms that you should be aware of, watch this VIDEO on “5 Foot and Ankle Symptoms that You Should Not Ignore.”
+To learn more about foot and ankle symptoms that you should be aware of, please read “5 Foot and Ankle Symptoms that You Should Not Ignore.”
 Related articles: Bunion Pain and Bunions.